Citroen C3 Review & Prices

 Material quality is uniformly inexpensive and feels it in places, especially lower down on the dashboard.
 However, most of what you touch feels like it’s been quite well screwed-together, and a swathe of fabric trim across the middle of the dashboard brightens up what would otherwise be a sea of black plastic.

 The dash is dominated by a 10.3-inch touchscreen which features as standard equipment on both C3 trim levels.
-It’s the same size as the one that features on some of Citroen’s other cars, but has a less complex interface with fewer features - not necessarily a bad thing, as it feels simpler to use.
+It’s the same size as the one that you get on some of Citroen’s other cars, but has a less complex interface with fewer features - not necessarily a bad thing, as it feels simpler to use.

-Some functions are a little awkward, but the good news is that the C3 comes as standard with wireless Apple CarPlay and Android Auto so you can bypass Citroen’s own interface if you prefer.
+The good news is that the C3 comes as standard with wireless Apple CarPlay and Android Auto so you can bypass Citroen’s own interface if you prefer.
 This also provides you with navigation, which isn’t standard otherwise.

 You get a discrete gauge cluster, which takes the form of a digital screen right at the top of the dashboard.
 It’s easy to read, but doesn’t have much in the way of functionality - you can’t get it to show data beyond basic trip computer functions, for example, where a Volkswagen Polo’s digital dashboard can display a full-screen map if you so desire.